MattiaFregola/Unicoin/README.md

 > Students receive an amount of coins proportional to their grades and achievement.

-> Coins can then be spent for (1) a number of activities within the University or (2) to receive discounts at the local cafeteria, local drugstore – or most likely the local booze shop or weed guy.
+> Coins can then be spent for (1) a number of activities within the University - such as printing services - or (2) to receive discounts at the local cafeteria, local drugstore – or most likely the local booze shop or weed guy.

 > Alternatively (or simultaneously) the coins can be used to apply for specific job positions and would function as both (1) a proof of achievement (if a position requires UUC.75 and a student can only ever have a total UUC.100, it would mean that they have achieved a certain amount of study) and (2) as a proof of motivation (if a student can only ever have UUC.100 and spends UUC.75 for one application, that application will be his/her only application as such).